cp2k/cp2k/docs/libraries/eigensolvers/dlaf.md

 ## CMake

-[DLA-Future] is enabled with the following CMake option:
+[DLA-Future] is enabled in CP2K with the following CMake option:

 ```bash
 -DCP2K_USE_DLAF=ON